Gabanelli/reversible_bloc/README.md

 }
 ```

 Then, when you need to rollback to previous state, you can use `revert()` method.
+If bloc has no previous state, it will throw an `EmptyStackException`.

 ```dart
 final myReversibleCubit = context.read<MyReversibleCubit>();